jimmyhcao/CloudSecurity/README.md

 <li>Ansible
 </li>

-<br>By the end of this project our cloud infrastructure will look similar to the following image
+<br>By the end of this project our cloud infrastructure will look similar to the following image<br>
 <br><img src="https://i.imgur.com/hHEWUmd.png" height="70%" width="70%">